Last Updated on

 Lifting Capacity: 10,000 tons/crane

-Semi-submersible crane vessel (SSCV) Sleipnir was completed in 2019 and now is the world’s largest crane vessel succeeded the earlier SSCV Thialf.
-Its name “Sleipnir” was derived from the most strong eight-legged horse ridden by God Odin’s in Norse mythology.
+Semi-submersible crane vessel (SSCV) Sleipnir was completed in 2019 and now is the world’s largest crane vessel, succeeding the earlier SSCV Thialf.
+Its name “Sleipnir” was derived from the strongest eight-legged horse ridden by God Odin in Norse mythology.
 The vessel has two revolving cranes, each with a capacity of 10,000 tons, the main cranes can be operated alongside each other, which can jointly lift equivalent weight of 20,000 cars.
 The deck area is 220 meters long and 102 meters wide.
 When the cranes are fully extended, it can reach a height of 220 meters that is 20 meters higher than the iconic Marina Bay Sands.

 Image Credit: hmc.heerema.com

-Among those five world’s largest crane which one is your favorite?
-If you know any other crane worth featuring in this article or simply have any request on some crane-related topics you would like us to write, feel free to let us know by dropping DM over Scarlet’s Instagram.
+Which of these five world’s largest cranes is your favorite?
+If you know of any other impressive cranes that should be featured in this article, or if you have requests for crane-related topics you’d like us to cover, feel free to let us know.
+Drop us a DM on Scarlet’s Instagram – we’re always happy to hear from you!